Headshot Photography Session FAQ

 In general, you can use them however you’d like.
 Clients receive a perpetual license to use the images in any way.
 It helps a TON if you tag my Instagram @headshotsbymatt or mention my name if you’re posting on other platforms.
 If you’re posting to your own website, crediting my work and providing a link to my website helps my website SEO a lot.
 This isn’t required, nor would I ever chase someone down because they didn’t credit me, but it is always very much appreciated.
 I DON’T provide a licensing contract, if you’d like one to feel safe, you’re more than welcome to ask and I’ll provide you with one no question at all.

-Clients do NOT get the copyright to the images unless something is worked out beforehand.
-This does NOT affect your ability to use the images in any way, it does protect me if I ever use them or post them to social media.
+Clients do NOT get the copyright to the images unless something is worked out beforehand BUT does NOT affect your ability to use the images in any way, it does protect me if I ever use them or post them to social media (but I ask for permission from every client while you book!).
+Also, if you ever get the photos stolen and they get posted online to social media you can contact me and I'll get them taken down.

-FOR ANY OTHER SHOOTS, especially commercial shoots; different licensing terms will almost certainly apply and it gets worked out on a case-by-case basis depending on client need.
+FOR ANY OTHER SHOOTS, mostly commercial shoots; different licensing terms will almost certainly apply and it gets worked out on a case-by-case basis depending on client need.

 If anyone uses these images without your consent and you can't get them taken down please let me know.